devacto/genai-customer-support/README.md

-# genai-customer-support
-Gen AI demo for customer support.
+# Gen AI Customer Support

+This is a demo in Python of a customer service agent implemented using LLM and Amazon Bedrock.

+## Architecture

+The architecture can be found below.